-Prison Ministry turns Aging Congregation Upside Down posted by Evangelism Explosion on Sep 05, 2018
+Prison Ministry turns Aging Congregation Upside Down posted by jwatson on Sep 05, 2018

 One year ago, Southern Temple Baptist Church was slowly dwindling.
 Located in the inner city of Oklahoma City, Oklahoma, the aging congregation struggled – believing there was not much left for them to do.

 “They had given up on doing any kind of evangelism,” said Pastor Lynn Allen Turner, who left a street evangelism ministry to pastor the small church.
 Most of the 12 individuals who attended services on Sundays and Wednesdays were wheelchair or stroller-bound.